jmarizgit/xcore.php/README.txt

-If the connection variables inside the Database class are correct you should be connected with a database of your choice (see "xcore/php/Database/Database.php").
+If the connection variables inside the Database class are correct you should be connected with a database of your choice (see "xcore/php/Database/Database.class.php").

 //Showing the website/system title name
-$title = new Configure(); //no debug this time echo $title->title; //should display the XCORE default title
+$configure = new Configure(); //no debug this time echo $configure->title; //should display the XCORE default title

 //Showing your own title
-$title->title = "My web project title"; //set your own title name echo $title->title; //should display your own title name now
+$configure->title = "My web project title"; //set your own title name echo $configure->title; //should display your own title name now